 The Independent School for the City is a school in, of, and for the city.
 It is a community of learning that builds on the conviction that strategies for the city - architectural and economic, spatial and social - should be based on real, first hand, empirical research.
-The Independent School for the City offers a variety of post-graduate educational programmes ranging from shorter one-day workshops and masterclasses, to studio's of one or multiple weeks, and an intensive 3 month programme on contemporary Urbanism.
-Take a look at our upcoming activities to see what's going on in the near future or check out the results of our previous courses, testimonials of previous participants and photographic reports of the events.
+The Independent School for the City offers a variety of postgraduate educational programmes ranging from one-day workshops and masterclasses, to studio's of one or multiple weeks, and an intensive 3 month programme on contemporary Urbanism: Dirty Old Town.
+Take a look at our upcoming activities to see what's going on in the near future or get inspired and check out the results of our previous courses, testimonials of participants and photographic reports of the events.

-In all its activities the Independent School for the City’s uses the methodological triad of Research, Stories and Strategies.
+In all its activities the Independent School for the City’s uses the methodological triad of Research, Stories and Strategies, which ultimately lead to a concrete Action.

 We believe that strategies for the city should be based on real, first-hand, empirical research.
 Empirical because the reality of the city offers interesting conflicts and unpredictable synergies to learn from and build upon.
 Through lectures by the best experts, precisely planned excursions through Rotterdam, mapping exercises and desk research, we can uncover the invisible layers of the city, look at sites through various lenses and collect the data needed to take a position vis-à-vis the city’s challenges.
 We look at the city as a palimpsest of different systems, ideas, infrastructures, policies and ideologies.
 Each time, we consider Rotterdam as a means to get a close-up view of global trends and networks.